 File Caching Settings:

-- These settings optimize caching for static files, enhancing website speed.
+- Caching directives optimize static file delivery, enhancing website speed.

-- The initial location block establishes the expiration duration for asset and media files.
+- For example, the initial location block establishes the expiration duration for asset and media files.

 - The subsequent location block sets the expiration for font and SVG files.